On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Quantum Graphs

-When studying graph homomorphisms the notion of a quantum graph is of great value as it not only allows to study graph properties, that are expressible by a linear combination of homomorphisms but not by a single homomorphism, but also allows to transform the given graphs for a homomorphism problem in a controlled manner as seen by the following set of equations.
+When studying graph homomorphisms, the notion of a quantum graph is of great value as it not only allows to study graph properties that are only expressible by a linear combination of homomorphisms and not just by a single homomorphism but also allows transforming the given graphs for a homomorphism problem in a controlled and concise manner using graph products.